 California Education Code Section 48925 (d) defines suspension as removal of a pupil from ongoing instruction for adjustment purposes.
 A student may be suspended for no more than five consecutive school days.
 California Education Code Section 48925 (b) defines expulsion as the removal of a pupil from (1) the immediate supervision and control, or (2) the general supervision, of school personnel.
-In LAUSD, the Student Discipline and Expulsion Support (SDES) Unit is charged with ensuring that students recommended for expulsion are afforded a fair and impartial hearing and all due process rights.
-A student may be expelled without suspended enforcement (straight expelled) and, therefore, not be allowed to attend any LAUSD school or program during the term of expulsion.
-Or, the enforcement of the expulsion may be suspended, pursuant to Education Code Section 48917, in which case, the expelled student could be assigned to an LAUSD alternative educational program for the term of the expulsion.
-The length of an expulsion may be for the balance of the semester plus the following school semester; or for one calendar year, depending on the violation and/or the student's social adjustment background.
+In Los Angeles Unified, the Student Discipline and Expulsion Support (SDES) is charged with ensuring that students recommended for expulsion are afforded a fair and impartial hearing and all due process rights.
+A student may be expelled without suspended enforcement (straight expelled) and, therefore, not be allowed to attend any Los Angeles Unified school or program during the term of expulsion.
+Or, the enforcement of the expulsion may be suspended, pursuant to Education Code Section 48917, in which case, the expelled student could be assigned to a Los Angeles Unified alternative educational program for the term of the expulsion.
+The length of an expulsion may be for the balance of the semester in which the Board expels; for the balance of the semester plus the following school semester; or for one calendar year, depending on the violation and/or the student's social adjustment background.

-- A. Jurisdiction to issue suspensions or expulsions extends to misconduct related to school activity or attendance that occur at any time, including, but not limited to: - While on school grounds - While going to or coming from school - During the lunch period, whether on or off the campus - · During, or while going to, or coming from, a school-sponsored event - While riding on the school bus
+- Jurisdiction to issue suspensions or expulsions extends to misconduct related to school activity or attendance that occur at any time, including, but not limited to: - While on school grounds; - While going to or coming from school; - During the lunch period, whether on or off the campus; - During, or while going to, or coming from, a school-sponsored event; - While riding on the school bus.

-A teacher may suspend a student from class for any of the acts enumerated in Education Code Section 48900, except for misconduct of willful defiance as described in Education Code Section 48900 (k) as stated in the Board Resolution: School Discipline Policy and School Climate Bill of Rights.
+A teacher may suspend a student from class for any of the acts enumerated in Education Code Section 48900, except for misconduct of willful defiance as described in Education Code Section 48900 (k)(1) as stated in the Board Resolution: School Discipline Policy and School Climate Bill of Rights.
 (See Grounds for Suspension/Expulsion in section C below).
 If a student is suspended from the classroom, the teacher must immediately report the suspension to the principal for appropriate action.
 The principal shall then determine whether to suspend the student from school or to allow the student to remain on campus during the term of the classroom suspension.
 Only the school principal or his or her administrative designee may suspend a student from school.
 The term of a classroom suspension shall be no longer than the balance of the day (or class period) plus the following day (or next class period for that same class).
 A student serving a classroom suspension must remain on campus under appropriate supervision.
-Subsequent to a teacher's classroom suspension, the teacher shall, as soon as possible, ask the parent to attend a conference with the teacher, at which the school patiential profanity or vulgarity, the teacher may require that the parent/guardian attend a portion of the school day in his or her child's classroom.
+Subsequent to a teacher's classroom suspension, the teacher shall, as soon as possible, ask the parent to attend a conference with the teacher, at which the school administrator, school counselor, or school psychologist may also be present.
+If the student has committed an obscene act or engaged in habitual profanity or vulgarity, the teacher may require that the parent/guardian attend a portion of the school day in his or her child's classroom.

-B. Other Means of Correction (Education Code Section 48900.5)
+Other Means of Correction (Education Code Section 48900.5)